pinterest/api-quickstart/python/README.md

                         access token name
   -l LOG_LEVEL, --log-level LOG_LEVEL
                         level of logging verbosity
-  -v API_VERSION, --api-version API_VERSION
-                        version of the API to use
 ```

-Use `--scopes help` to get a list of all possible scopes for v5:
+Use `--scopes help` to get a list of all possible scopes:
 <!--gen-->
 ```
-$ ./scripts/get_access_token.py -v 5 --scopes help
+$ ./scripts/get_access_token.py --scopes help

 Using application ID and secret from PINTEREST_APP_ID and PINTEREST_APP_SECRET.
 Valid OAuth 2.0 scopes for Pinterest API version v5: